 Blue and Green, Nuestra Señora

-Our Lady of God, Mary, Nuestra Señora de Los Remedios is known to us who love her as the Apostles to the apostles, teacher of teacher...
+Our Lady of God, Mary, Nuestra Señora de Los Remedios is known to us who love her as Mary the Mother of God Most Holy, Apostles to t...

 -